subhadipchowdhury/subhadipchowdhury.github.io/mentoring/index.md

 __University of Chicao__

+These are notes from Math review sessions for incoming grad students at UChicago.

 * [Gaussian Curvature and the Gauss-Bonnet Theorem](/assets/problemsets/2016WOMP.pdf) - WOMP, 2016
 * [Covering Spaces and the Fundamental Group](/assets/problemsets/2015WOMP.pdf) - WOMP, 2015, with Oishee Banerjee
 * [Covering Spaces and the Fundamental Group](/assets/problemsets/2014WOMP.pdf) - WOMP, 2014, with Nick Salter